-• Adolescents - DAODAS continued implementing lessons learned from a federal adolescent planning grant, with service providers making great strides in infrastructure change.
-In FY09, eight counties piloted a common screening tool across systems.
-Due to its success, DAODAS has implemented the screening tool across county alcohol and drug abuse authorities statewide.
-In addition, core competencies for adolescent service providers were adopted; 75 clinicians and supervisors were trained in cognitive behavioral therapy and received clinical supervision; training on family-driven care was held for 120 providers; and six counties participated in piloting a co-occurring assessment tool.
-The elements of the adolescent program in South Carolina recently received a commendation from the federal Center for Substance Abuse Treatment (CSAT) during a state review as a potential model for the rest of the nation.
+• Adolescents - DAODAS continued implementing lessons learned from a federal adolescent planning grant ("No Wrong Door"), with service providers making great strides in infrastructure change.
+In FY10, 33 of 46 counties had implemented a common screening tool across state human service agency systems, resulting in 5,130 adolescents being screened statewide.
+For its part, DAODAS has implemented the screening tool across all county alcohol and drug abuse authorities statewide.
+In addition, core competencies for adolescent service providers were adopted, with seven of 10 curricula introduced via training webinars.